 Exporting Annotations to Hugging Face Datasets

-Why Hugging Face Format?
+Why bother with the Hugging Face format

-Basic Export with Python
+Basic export with Python

-Loading Potato Annotations
+Loading Potato annotations

 import json